LTUC/amman-dotnet-401d2/Curriculum/Class42/Facilitator.md

 1. Web Security PPT (45 minutes) [NOTES](./Resources/HTTPS.md)
 2. OWASP powerpoint (45 minutes) [NOTES](./Resources/OWASP.md)

+There is an extra DiffieHelman.md file if you want to review it.
+It's a fun activity to show the students an example of how the Symetric key algorithm works.

 ## What changed from yesterday?
 Nothing.
 New topic.